GabrielRaguindin/CodeIgniter4-CRUD/README.md

 # CodeIgniter4-CRUD
 Create, Read, Update, Delete operation using CodeIgniter 4 Framework

-NOTE: The code above only contains Routes, Database Migrations, Controllers, Models, and Views
+NOTE: The code above only contains Routes, Database Migrations, Controllers, Models, and Views.
       The CodeIgniter Framework as a whole is not included.

 Subject Dashboard: